 The investment will increase as we grow and is expected to result in annual savings/income of about SEK 420 million, generating a potential yield on investment of 5.6%.
 Measures that cost the most generate the most emissions reduction potential, but we will work on smaller steps as well, since every effort counts.
-Heimstaden Bostad has established local carbon emission pathways in all the countries where it operates.
+Heimstaden has established local carbon emission pathways in all the countries where it operates.
 The climate impact and carbon emission pathways in local markets vary due to differences in national climate policies, the energy mix, EPC scheme implementation, and differences in properties' energy performance.

-Heimstaden Bostad will reduce its GHG emissions, and in many cases operating costs, while at the same time increase the number of energy-efficient buildings and adaptation to "Our previously communicated pathway budget to reach the targets based on our 2020 portfolio of over SEK 7 billion by 2030 is under revision, and an updated budget in line with current portfolio size and recent growth will be presented during 2023."
+"Our previously communicated pathway budget to reach the targets based on our 2020 portfolio of over SEK 7 billion by 2030 is under revision, and un updated budget in line with current portfolio size and recent growth will be presented during 2023."

-Tenant use of energy.
+1 Tenant use of energy

-climate change.
+Heimstaden will reduce its GHG emissions, and in many cases operating costs, while at the same time increase the number of energy-efficient buildings and adaptation to climate change.
 The company has a team of technical energy specialists with the necessary tools and processes to track energy across our local markets and share best practices between countries for technical investments and for local solutions to optimise energy use and to reduce carbon emissions.
 This approach is optimal for achieving the best possible results, combining local experience and day-to-day operational know-how with group-wide specialist competence.

-Heimstaden Bostad has an evergreen philosophy.
+Heimstaden has an evergreen philosophy.
 Therefore, it is important the company monitors areas that have a significant long-term impact, such as sustainable choices of materials and products, and climate-related risks and opportunities.
-Our Sustainable Mindset is one of Heimstaden Bostad's four strategic cornerstones and is supported by a comprehensive long-term sustainability strategy.
+Our Sustainable Mindset is one of Heimstaden's four strategic cornerstones and is supported by a comprehensive long-term sustainability strategy.
 The strategy is evaluated annually and includes monitoring and management of both the social and environmental factors that have the greatest impact on the company, and the factors that the company has the greatest impact on.
 An assessment of appropriate strategies for new and changed conditions is also carried out.
-Climate-related projects are a central part of Heimstaden Bostad's sustainability focus, covering areas such as investments in climate change mitigation and adaptation measures, the supply chain, ESG in acquisitions, and access to capital.
+Climate-related projects are a central part of Heimstaden's sustainability focus, covering areas such as investments in climate change mitigation and adaptation measures, the supply chain, ESG in acquisitions, and access to capital.
 The current and future property portfolio and investments will be continuously monitored and assessed in terms of climate impact.
-See pages 37-38 for further details on sustainability in the Corporate Governance section.
+See pages 36-37 for further details on sustainability in the Corporate Governance section.